 - Prior-year option – Use this if your current income, deductions and credits will be similar to the prior year, but different from other years.
 If you make instalments on time throughout the year but have to pay more when you file your tax return, you will not be charged interest.

 - Current-year option – Use this if your current income, deductions and credits will be largely different from other years.
 If your instalments turn out to be too low, you will have to pay interest.

 Small Business Job Credit

 The Small Business Job Credit helps small businesses lower their Employment Insurance (EI) premiums from the legislated rate in 2015 and 2016.
 This credit is intended to help create jobs and growth.
-The credit applies to employers whose total EI premiums are at or below $15,000 in 2015 and 2016.
+The credit applies to employers whose employer share of EI premiums are at or below $15,000 in 2015 and 2016.
 Learn more about the Small Business Job Credit